Where to Stay in Seoul With Luggage (2026): The 5-Minute Walk Mistake Most Travelers Make

 Seoul station exits and walking route to hotel with luggage infographic

-It is whether the route remains simple when your energy is low.
+The structural question is not whether a hotel is close.
+It is whether the route remains simple when energy is low.

 Seoul Station Fast arrival, heavy luggage, late night Less atmosphere